-Babies are great…when you’re ready for them.
-We think in the meantime women should have the right to a healthy, happy sex life without having to worry about unplanned pregnancy.
-For that to happen, women need to take an active role in their own reproductive health.
-We want to help with that.
+Babies are great...when you’re ready for them.
+We think in the meantime you have the right to a healthy, happy sex life without worrying about unplanned pregnancy.
+You can make that happen by taking an active role in your reproductive health.
+We can help with that.

 Bedsider.org (Bedsider) is an online birth control support network for women 18-29 operated by The National Campaign to Prevent Teen and Unplanned Pregnancy, a private non-profit organization.
 Bedsider is not funded by pharmaceutical companies.
 Or the government.
 Bedsider is totally independent and the info on it is honest and unbiased.
 Our goal is to help women find the method of birth control that’s right for them and learn how to use it consistently and effectively, and that's it.